 Explore the 98-mile Apache Trail on State Route 88 and admire the saguaro cacti, mountain and desert views, and four lakes created by dams along the Salt River.
 This area will give you a deeper appreciation for Arizona’s diversity.

 You’ll also want to check out the red-streaked cliffs of the Apache Leap Mountains.
 Why the name?
 Legend has it that Apaches jumped from these cliffs rather than surrender to U.S. troops.

 Nearby, learn about the Magma Copper Company Mine – the state’s largest underground mine – or pay a visit to Oak Flats campground or Boyce Thompson Arboretum, displaying more than 10,000 desert plants in its beautiful grounds.

-In town, explore the quirky collection of historical artifacts in the World’s Smallest Museum – no larger than an average bedroom.
-Stroll the town three historic districts, or tour the home of Bob Jones, Arizona’s 6th governor, operated by the Superior Historical Society as a museum.
+In town, stroll the town three historic districts, or tour the home of Bob Jones, Arizona's 6th governor, operated by the Superior Historical Society as a museum.

 More to Discover Near Superior